skyiky/give-and-take/README.md

 # What are the next steps?

 Some furthers steps that we considered were adding mobile support, an in-site "karma" system where givers and takers could be rated for how often they contribute or take.
-Scalability fixes.
+Scalability issues (Synchronous Fn's).